nus-cs2113-AY2021S2/ip/docs/README.md

 3. Copy the file to the folder you want to use as the *home folder* for your Duke.

 4. Double-click the file to start the app.
-The commands similar to the below should appear in a few seconds.

 5. Type the command in the command box and press Enter to execute it.